evidentlyai/evidently/docs/book/tests-and-reports/test-metric-generator.md

 # Column test generator

-You can also use the `generate_column_tests` function to create multiple tests.
+You can also use the `generate_column_tests` function to create multiple Tests.

-By default, it generates tests with the default parameters for all the columns:
+By default, it generates Tests with the default parameters for all the columns:

 ```python
 suite = TestSuite(tests=[generate_column_tests(TestColumnShareOfMissingValues)])